mustaffa-hussain/Mathematical-Topics-In-computer-science/README.md

 # MTCS
-The codes cover few of the matheatical concepts used in computer science
+The codes cover few of the mathematical concepts used in computer science